delivered/BulkScanDownloader/readme.md

 ## Configuration

-Application configuration is read from the `bulkscandownloader.json` file that should be located in the same directory as the application is run from (current working directory at time of application execution).
+Application configuration is read from a `bulkscandownloader.json` file that should be located in the same directory as the application is run from (current working directory at time of application execution).
+See `bulkscandownloader.json.example` for an example.

 A sample configuration file can be found in the root directory of this repository.
 Here is what the configuration file should look like and an explanation of the provided configuration options: